-The end of winter has come, and Summer is here!
-Whist the warmer weather is welcomed by most, the flowers, weeds, trees, and grass bloom releasing pollen into the air, which can cause trouble for those with allergies and asthma.
+The end of winter has come, and Spring is here with Summer just around the corner!
+Whilst the warmer weather is welcomed by most, the flowers, weeds, trees, and grass bloom releasing pollen into the air, which can cause trouble for those with allergies and asthma.
 When you are allergic to pollen, your immune system reacts with symptoms in the nose (sneezing, congestions, runny nose), throat (itchy), eyes (watery), sinuses, ears, lungs, skin, and lining of the stomach.
 If you suffer from allergic asthma, then symptoms may flare with high pollen counts.
 Air pollution as well as temperature changes can also trigger these symptoms.

 Manage your symptoms with an Allergy and/or Asthma Care Plan.
 This may include the use of: